Carlosman1996/commsman/TASK.md

 TODO: show history in requests

-TODO: collections must have table view option and show history

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls

-TODO: running an object and change to another must show it is not being runned
+TODO: running an object and change to another must show it is not being runned.
+Show running instances in notification bar and link to home page which must have all of them.

 TODO: HOME page with running instances.

-Also, running instances must be shown in notification bar
+TODO: migrate QT to PYSIDE

+TODO: MVP 1 documentation

 ## Future LOW PRIORITY

+TODO: collections must have table view option and show history

 TODO: Protect SQLite by encrypting